Winter storm wreaks havoc on central, Northeast U.S. | Science-Environment

 A massive winter storm swept across the central and Northeast United States on Thursday where it was delivering heavy snow and ice, making travel treacherous if not impossible, knocking out power to thousands and closing schools in several states.
 Winter and ice storm warnings remained in effect for a wide swathe of the United States that reached from Texas up through the Midwest and into New England until Friday morning, the National Weather Service (NWS) said.

 More than 100 million people across at least 25 states were under winter weather alerts on Thursday, CNN reported.
-After the storm dumped heavy snow on the Midwest throughout the day on Wednesday, parts of the region could see another 6 inches (15 cm) of snow on Thursday.
-The snow will be accompanied by high winds of up to 35 miles (56 km) per hour that could significantly reduce visibility.
+After the storm dumped heavy snow on the Midwest on Wednesday, parts of the region were forecast to see another 6 inches (15 cm) of snow on Thursday, accompanied by high winds of up to 35 miles (56 km) per hour.

 The storm wreaked havoc on air travel as more than 4,000 U.S. flights were canceled by midday, Flightaware.com reported.
 Some 2,000 flights were canceled in and out of Dallas airports alone.
 A damaging ice storm was underway in portions of Texas, Arkansas, Kentucky and Tennessee.
 More than a half inch of ice may accumulate by Friday morning in some spots, possibly causing power outages, tree damage and dangerous travel conditions, the weather service warned.